The fee to take the examination is $126 + HST (payable to OCP).

 Late applications may be accepted after the exam deadline only if there are spaces still available.
 A late payment fee of $63.00 (+HST) applies.
-Note: Due to the Covid pandemic, the late fee is waived for the October and November exams.

-- Requests for testing accommodations to be received no later than October 7, 2020
+- Requests for testing accommodations to be received no later than December 18, 2020

 Testing centres are located in:

 Ontario – Hamilton, London, Mississauga, Ottawa, North York, Toronto (downtown)